Skip to content

 During their time at HLS, students can develop their writing skills through writing-intensive course work; independent studies in which a student writes a paper under a faculty member’s supervision; some clinical work, and writing groups, which provide a forum for structuring research and writing time and receiving peer in addition to faculty feedback.
 There are further writing opportunities through moot court, journals, and work as a research assistant for a faculty member.
 Explore below, by subject area, possible supervisors for an independent writing project.

-Wondering where to begin?
-The Harvard Law Library has developed helpful guides on narrowing down a research topic, how to conduct research in various legal subject areas, and how to cite using the Bluebook or other citation systems.
+If you’re simply wondering where to begin, the Harvard Law Library has developed helpful guides on narrowing down a research topic, how to conduct research in various legal subject areas, and how to cite using the Bluebook or other citation systems.

 What Next?